harimsng/harimsng.github.io/_posts/2024-12-30-Git_Basic_Usage.md

 #### git pull
 Update local repository using remote repository.

+- If one or more untracked file is subject to change by an update, the update will not proceed.
+Users must commit or restore those files.
-If local and remote repository cannot be merged automatically by git, user need to resolve the merge conflict.
+- If local and remote repository cannot be merged automatically by git, user need to resolve the merge conflict.